Published on April 13th, 2018 | by Braeden Farrell0

 “It was Bruiser Brody against Lex Luger in the steel cage match and that was a big event back then… Now they’re all over the place, ladders and tables and chairs, you know what I mean?
 But it was a big thing then.
 So Luger, for the first year, they kind of hand-picked his opponents and babysat Lex ’cause, you know, he had a beautiful body.
 He never was a great worker, he wasn’t no Ray Stevens or no Barry Windham, he had a great body though.
 He was Lex Luger.
 And they put him with Bruiser Brody.
 So Lex wanted to talk to Bruiser before the match but Brody didn’t want to be bothered, and [Brody said], ‘Call it in the ring, whatever happens in the ring, that’s what happens.’

 They had their match, they did a couple little lock ups, push offs, and then Brody started beating him down, boom, right away getting heat on him and Luger’s asking me, ‘What do I do?’
 I said, ‘Just listen to Brody, he’s gonna be alright, you’ll be alright, he ain’t killing ya!’
-And now Lex is taking offence because he’s never been treated this way.
+And now Lex is taking offense because he’s never been treated this way.
 So he tried to make a comeback on his own, sort of hit him, but Brody no sold.
 [Lex] hit him in the head, boom boom boom… nothing.
 And finally, Brody started beating him up all again, not really bad, just sports entertainment kind of beat up and Lex panicked so bad.
 This is the main event in Fort Lauderdale at the War Memorial in a cage.
 He panicked so much that he just climbed over the cage, ran to the dressing room, jumped in his car and drove back to Tampa.
 End of story.”

 Not present in a backstage capacity that night, but present in attendance, was former WCW ring announcer David Penzer.
 Penzer has spoken to guys that were involved backstage that night and on his podcast “Sitting Ringside with David Penzer,” he revealed a few further details: